Radio Astronomy 813 - 1st semester, 1st term, 2014

 Lectures are given weekly where possible

-during the second term, on Tuesday from 10h30 to approx 12h30
+during the first term, on Tuesday from 11h00 to approx 12h45

 (length varies from week to week).
 Venue: usually E207, E&E

 The aim of this post-graduate course is to introduce concepts in

 radio astronomy to electronic engineers, in particular for students

 pursuing MSc and PhD research on the MeerKAT and SKA telescopes.
 The

 course will introduce some basic concepts in astronomy, more

 specifically radio astronomy, and also electromagnetic wave theory,

 before moving on the considering radio telescopes (both single